-Many women choose to take a break from their career for maternity or family reasons, but this temporary hiatus from work can make it difficult to re-enter the workforce.
+Many women choose to take a break from their career for maternity or family reasons, but sometimes this temporary hiatus from the workplace can make it difficult to re-enter the workforce.
 Some women find the challenge returning to work overwhelming, especially when many companies do not necessarily offer flexible work options.
 Also the cost of childcare can be high.

 And for those who do return, some women may feel their contribution under-valued due to the reduced hours they're able to commit.
 And quite frankly in some less progressive companies, working mothers aren't always considered a long-term asset to the company.